susanneferschl/da-sql-api-project-group-2_sf/README.md

 # 2. Example URL:
 url = "https://api.meteostat.net/v2/point/daily?lat=33.749&lon=-84.388&start=2019-06-01&end=2019-06-02"
 # 3. Code for API request
-r = requests.get(url, headers={'x-api-key': {'your_key'})
+r = requests.get(url,  headers=config(section='meteostat'))
 ````

-   2.c) Access and extract these data from your JSON.
-   2.d) Flatten your nested JSON data and transform it into a DataFrame for your future analysis.
+3. Flatten your nested JSON data and transform it into a DataFrame for your future analysis.

-3. Make sure your tables can be joined on a related column.
+  Make sure your tables (flights data and weather data) can be joined on a related column.

 4. Make a basic EDA on both of the tables.
-5. Come up with three different hypotheses regarding your available data, taking into account both of the datasets you have (perhaps linking dep_delay to weather).
+  4.1) Come up with three different hypotheses regarding your available data, taking into account both of the datasets you have (perhaps linking dep_delay to weather).
-6. Complete EDA following your hypotheses and clearly outline your findings (either that everything is as expected or any unexpected results).
+ 4.2) Complete EDA following your hypotheses and clearly outline your findings (either that everything is as expected or any unexpected results).

 ### Deliverables
-1. Clean and structured Jupyter Notebook containing the (well-documented) code to connect to database as well as API as well as the required EDA part.
+1. Clean and structured .ipynb Notebook containing the (well-documented) code to connect to database as well as API as well as the required EDA part.
-2. Presentation to the stakeholder, presenting the results of your data exploration and answering your hypotheses.
+2. 10-minutes Presentation to the stakeholder, presenting the results of your data exploration and answering your hypotheses.

 **Keep in mind that your API calls are limited!**